alan-turing-institute/netts/docs/docs/pipeline.md

 In the final step, netts constructs a semantic speech network from the edge list using [networkx](https://networkx.org/).
 The network is then plotted and saves the output.
 The output consists of the networkx object, the network image and the log messages from netts.
-The resulting graphs are directed and unweighted, and can have parallel edges and self-loops (as it is a [MultiDiGraph](https://networkx.org/documentation/stable/reference/classes/multidigraph.html)).
+The resulting network (a [MultiDiGraph](https://networkx.org/documentation/stable/reference/classes/multidigraph.html)) is directed and unweighted, and can have parallel edges and self-loops.
 Parallel edges are two or more edges that link the same two nodes in the same direction.
 A self-loop is an edge that links a node with itself.
 See [here](index.md) for an example semantic speech network along with the corresponding speech transcript and stimulus picture.